LEARN JAPANESE WITH PIMSLEUR

 Kobe

-A city of 600,000 near the southernmost tip of Japan's main islands.
-Kagoshima has a active volcano in its bay known as Sakurajima which regularly erupts.
+The city of 600,000 inhabitants near the southernmost tip of Japan's main islands.
+Kagoshima has an active volcano in its bay known as Sakurajima that regularly erupts.

 Besides the volcano you can visit Sengan-en park, amu plaza, tenmonkan, Shiroyama observatory and others.
 At the end of the day, you can relax at Sakurajima Nagisa Foot Spa Park.